formbricks/formbricks/README.md

 - [TailwindCSS](https://tailwindcss.com/)
 - [Prisma](https://prisma.io/)

+## Cloud vs. self-hosted

+We offer you a ready hosted and maintained version of snoopForms on [snoopforms.com](https://snoopforms.com).
+It is always up to date and offers a generous free plan.
+If you want to try snoopForms, or save yourself the hassle and stress of self-hosting, this is the place to start.

+The version of snoopForms you'll find in this repository is the same version that runs in the cloud, and you can easily host it yourself on your servers.
+See the readme below for the deployment instructions.

+(In the future we may develop additional features that aren't in the free Open-Source version)

 ## Get started with development

 This repository is a monorepository using [Turborepo](https://turborepo.org/) and [pnpm](https://pnpm.io/).
 It contains the snoopForms [server application](https://github.com/formbricks/snoopforms/tree/main/apps/web), the [react library](https://github.com/formbricks/snoopforms/tree/main/packages/react) and other helper packages like database or UI library.